ros2/demos/composition/README.md

 #...
 ```

+:warning:
+> Note that dlopen-composed components **will not be reflected in the `ros2 component list`** command line tool output.

 ### Linktime Composition

 When executed correctly, strings should be printed to terminal similar to what is shown below: